tomohisa/dcb-events.github.io/docs/examples/invoice-number.md

 #### Snapshots

-One workaround would be to use a [Snapshot](../glossary.md#snapshot) to reduce the number of Events to load but this increases complexity and adds new infrastructure requirements.
+One workaround would be to use a <dfn title="Periodic point-in-time representations of an Aggregate’s state, used to optimize performance by avoiding the need to replay all past events from the beginning">Snapshot</dfn> to reduce the number of Events to load but this increases complexity and adds new infrastructure requirements.

 #### Only load a single Event